Predict and Stop Abnormal User Behavior Associated with Sabotage, Data Theft or Misuse

 A behavior based security analytics solution allows you to apply different controls to different risk profiles within your organization and automate front line security controls.
 Risk prioritized alerts help organizations identify high-risk profiles in real-time.

 Gurucul Risk Analytics helps security teams by creating a contextual linked view and behavior baseline from disparate systems including HR records, accounts, activity, events, access repositories, and security alerts.
 A baseline is created for the user and dynamic peer groups.
 As new activities are consumed, they are compared to the baseline behaviors.
 If the behavior deviates from the baseline, the behavior is deemed as an outlier.
 Using behavior analytics and risk scoring algorithms, our machine learning engine enables companies to easily detect and predict abnormal user behavior associated with potential sabotage, data theft or misuse.
+This is how we detect the insider threat.

 The Self Audit